juliaulziisaikhan/longevity/README.md

 > The causes of death are numerous, yet the causes of life are few.[^1]

-A exploratory project aiming to compare the longevity of various groups.
+An exploratory project aiming to capture and compare the longevity of various groups.

 ## Data